philippinespire/pire_ssl_data_processing/README.md

 ## Overview.
 Before You Start, Read This
 The purpose of this repo ("the SSL repo") is to document the processing and analysis of all `Shotgun Sequencing Libraries - SSL data`.
 All work is performed for the [Philippines PIRE Project - PPP](https://github.com/philippinespire), [NSF Award #1743711](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1743711).

-The two main objectives of `the SSL repo` is to generate a *de novo* genome assembly using `SPAdes`, and to use this assembly to design regions for probe development which themselves will be used to "capture" targeted regions from all populations.
-The SSL assembles can then be used as a reference in the [Capture Shotgun Sequencing Libraries- CSSL repo](https://github.com/philippinespire/pire_cssl_data_processing) or the [Low Coverage Whole Genome Sequencing - lcWGS repo](https://github.com/philippinespire/pire_lcwgs_data_processing).
-If you will be using only lcWGS data for your species, you can skip the probe design, section C, but do not skip the cleanning up, section, D.
+The two main objectives of `the SSL repo` are to generate a *de novo* genome assembly using `SPAdes`, and to use this assembly to design regions for probe development which themselves will be used to "capture" targeted regions from all populations.
+The SSL assemblies can then be used as a reference in the [Capture Shotgun Sequencing Libraries- CSSL repo](https://github.com/philippinespire/pire_cssl_data_processing) or the [Low Coverage Whole Genome Sequencing - lcWGS repo](https://github.com/philippinespire/pire_lcwgs_data_processing).
+If you will be using only lcWGS data for your species, you can skip the probe design, section C, but do not skip the cleaning up, section, D.

 SSL, CSSL and lcWGS pipelines use scripts from the [Pre-Processing PIRE Data](https://github.com/philippinespire/pire_fq_gz_processing) repo at the beginning of files processing.

-Each species will get it's own directory within this repo.
-Try to avoid putting dirs inside dirs inside dirs.
+Each species will get its own directory within this repo.
+Try to avoid putting directories inside directories inside directories.

 The Sgr dir will serve as the example to follow in terms of both directory structure and documentation of progress in `README.md`.